Coastal Skipper revision module 4 of 17

 - Hypothermia: insulate, do NOT rub skin or apply direct heat

-Tip: Practise crew overboard drills regularly using a fender as a dummy.
-In a real situation you will not have time to think β muscle memory saves lives.
+Watch for this: Practice crew overboard drills regularly using a fender as a dummy.
+In a real situation you will not have time to think — muscle memory saves lives.

 Stability and Seaworthiness